ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/integration/configure.md

 * By sending `SetCCPAConsent (false)`, you indicate that this user from your application has not given consent to allow sharing personal data for behavioral targeted advertising under CCPA regulation.

+> **Note** \
-> **_NOTE:_** Chartboost Mediation will send CCPA information to the bidding network and set the CCPA information for the adapters.
+> Chartboost Mediation will send CCPA information to the bidding network and set the CCPA information for the adapters.

 ## Keywords
 As of Chartboost Mediation 2.9.0, the Chartboost Mediation SDKs introduces keywords: key-value pairs to enable real-time targeting on line items.